nrfconnect/sdk-nrf/applications/nrf_desktop/bootloader_dfu.rst

 The :file:`<build_dir>/DFU/root.suit` SUIT envelope is used in the SUIT DFU procedure.
 The envelope contains both the manifest and the update candidates for the application and radio cores.

+Alternatively, the :file:`<build_dir>/zephyr/dfu_suit.zip` package can be used in the SUIT DFU procedure.
+Apart from the :file:`root.suit` SUIT envelope and image binaries, the ZIP package contains the :file:`manifest.json` that describes the DFU package similarly to the one used in MCUboot and B0-based DFU solutions (:file:`<build_dir>/dfu_application.zip`).

 Update image transfer
 =====================